How to Share a PDF as a Link (Google Drive)

 Why use Drive Explorer Pro

-• Add links for multiple PDFs to Google Sheets.
+• Add links for multiple PDFs to Google Sheets without copying and pasting each link manually.

 Install Drive Explorer Pro from the Google Workspace Marketplace: